course-details-portlet

 Further on evaluation

-All compulsory work requirements must be approved to take the final written exam.
-Information about the required number of approved exercises is given at the beginning of the semester.
-Permitted aids on the final written exam: specific, simple calculator and Gordon Aylward and Tristan Findlay: SI Chemical Data, Wiley, 7th Edition, 2014 or later (auxiliary code C).
+All compulsory work requirements (laboratory course, exercises) must be approved to take the final written exam.
+Information about the laboratory course and the required number of approved exercises is given at the beginning of the semester.
+Permitted aids on the final written exam: All printed and hand-written support material and a specific basic calculator (auxiliary code B).
 Postponed examination: August.
 In case of postponed examination (continuation examination), written examination may be changed to oral examination.

 For applications for credentialing, approval and integration of courses from previous years or other institutions' equivalent education, each application will be processed individually, and the applicant must be able to count credits for overlapping courses.